prajinip13/Sign_Language_task-hub/README.md

        The video files are saved using a name derived from the data source and the video's index.

 ***************************************************************************************************************************************************************************************************************
 ## 2 _FinalScraping.ipynb_
-The code is a Python script that downloads videos from multiple data sources for a given list of words.
+The code is a Python script that downloads videos from multiple data sources for a given list of words and save them in specific folder structure.
 Here's a breakdown of how the code works:
 1.	### Define Data Sources and Words: o	The data sources (INES, V-Librasil, SignBank) are defined, along with a list of words to download videos for.
 2.	### Iterate Over Words: